In the 17th and 18th century the Jews of Venice were a flourishing community.

-1516, after a new wave of newcomers who were escaping from war and famine on the mainland, the Venetian Republic decided to oblige the Jews to live all together on one of the many islands that form Venice called ‘geto’, due to some bronze foundries that had existed in the past.
+1516, after a new wave of newcomers who were escaping from war and famine on the mainland, the Venetian Republic decided to oblige the Jews to live altogether on one of the many islands that form Venice called ‘geto‘, due to some bronze foundries that had existed in the past.

-This obligation was hard for the Jews, as every kind of segregation is, but at least they finally had an area where they could build their synagogues, open their shops and have their community spaces.
+This obligation was hard for the Jews, as every kind of segregation is, but at least they finally had an area where they could build their synagogues, open their shops, and have their community spaces.

 Since the first Jews who moved in the area of the geto were Germans, they spoke the word with the hard G: the word Ghetto was born.

-The negative modern meaning of Ghetto is related to much later and non Venetian historical facts.
+The negative modern meaning of Ghetto is related to much later and non-Venetian historical facts.

-Today the Ghetto of Venice is not only a centre of Jewish history and culture; its large square is very much frequented by children of any nationality or religion who simply want to play.
+Today the Ghetto of Venice is not only a center of Jewish history and culture; its large square is very much frequented by children of any nationality or religion who simply want to play.

 There is an important Center for International Jewish Studies that organizes many activities related to Jewish culture: performances, courses on various aspects of Jewish life, meetings with artists and writers, tours and more: it is an extraordinary occasion to learn how vibrant and active and interacting is the Venetian Jewish world still today.